Overview

 - Higher GPAs

-- Faculty and Professional Academic Advisor Support
+- Faculty and professional academic advisor Support

-- Supplemental Instruction
+- LC-exclusive Supplemental Instruction

-- Guaranteed seats in Math, Chemistry, Biology and/or Physics
+- Guaranteed seats in math, chemistry, biology and/or physics

-- Opportunity to apply for funded Summer research with a Tenure-Track Faculty
+- Opportunity to apply for funded summer research with a tenure-track faculty

-- Higher satisfaction with your University experience
+- Higher satisfaction with your university experience

 -